Club America Logo

 Los Estudiantes Logo 1917

-This symbol laid the foundation for a thematic visual identity, where everything is harmoniously combined: graphics, name, location, type of sport, and colors.
-The designers used a thin ring to place two American continents – north and south.
-Between them, on the equator line, they put the initial letters from the names of the merged teams.
+This symbol laid the foundation for a thematic visual identity in which all elements are harmoniously combined: graphics, name, location, font type, and colors.
+The designers used a thin ring to position the two American continents, North and South.
+Between them, on the equator line, they placed the initial letters of the merged teams’ names.
 The uppercase, bold, and dark glyphs stand out well on a light yellow background.
-The shape of the circle hints at a ball, and the map indicates the location of the football club.
+The circle’s shape hints at a ball, and the map indicates the location of the football club.

 1919